tzirakis/Multimodal-Emotion-Recognition/README.md

   * data_generator.py: creates the tfrecords from '.wav' files
   * metrics.py: contains the concordance metric used for evaluation.
   * losses.py: contains the loss function of the training.
-  * inception_processing.py: provides methods to regularize images.
+  * inception_processing.py: provides functions for visual regularization.

+The multimodal model can be downloaded from here : https://www.doc.ic.ac.uk/~pt511/emotion_recognition_model.zip